cortega8612/dante-astro-theme/src/content/pages/about.md

 ## Innovation and Problem-Solving

 I thrive on solving complex problems and transforming ideas into functional, elegant websites.
 Whether it's optimizing performance, implementing new features, or troubleshooting issues, I approach each challenge with enthusiasm and a commitment to delivering high-quality solutions.

-## Global Perspective, Local Impact

-Living in Estonia has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
-I understand the importance of creating digital solutions that resonate with local audiences while maintaining a global perspective.

 ## Continuous Learning